OlgierdL/iinf/README.md

 7qde#2,0.000
 ```

-Note that the files in the second example are being renumbered.
+Note that the files in the latter example are being renumbered.
 The renumbering result is included in the examples/renumbered